"BECOMING TRADER JOE"

 by Joe Coulombe, with Patty Civalleri

-Joe Coulombe, the founder of the beloved Trader Joe's grocery chain, finally published his book about how he created America's favorite retail brand.
+Joe Coulombe, the founder of the beloved Trader Joe's grocery chain, finally tells his story about how he created America's favorite retail brand.
 During the publishing process, Joe passed away, but his co-author, Patty Civalleri picked up the ball before it ever hit the ground.

-Civalleri serves up a dynamic discussion about how Joe began, his pitfalls, his most frightening moment, and his formula for differentiation.
-Combined with his attitude about employees, and the way he eliminated the middlemen, Patty will skillfully take your team down the path to 'Thinking Like Joe.'
+This book serves up a dynamic discussion about how Joe began, his pitfalls, his most frightening moment, and his formula for differentiation.
+Combined with his attitude about employees, and the way he eliminated the middlemen, you will skillfully be able to take your team down the path to 'Thinking Like Joe.'

-Joe viewed the world differently, and Patty will define it.
-And throwing his viewpoint into the mix, she will show you how it affected the entire Trader Joe's recipe.
+Joe viewed the world differently, and it is defined well here.
+Through his lens, you will see how it affected the entire Trader Joe's recipe.

 The REVIEWS are IN